jackyzha0/quartz/docs/features/social images.md

 > [!tip] Hint
 >
-> Satori only supports a subset of css, all supported properties can be found in their [docs](https://github.com/vercel/satori#css).
+> Satori only supports a subset of all valid CSS properties.
+All supported properties can be found in their [documentation](https://github.com/vercel/satori#css).

 Your custom image component should have the `SocialImageOptions["imageStructure"]` type, to make development easier for you.
 Using a component of this type, you will be passed the following variables: